 2 slides: Any ratio, but consistent (1:1 recommended).

 Next up, you get to set up your homepage sections, fun!
 Capacity has 4 homepage sections that are completely customizable.
 For each section, you get to choose the content, the number of items that show, and how they're laid out on mobile:

 Section item type - choose what content you would like to display in the section:

 - Featured products - the products that you have set at "featured" in the BC admin.
 (You can find out more info on Featured Products here)

 - Latest blog posts

 Number of items - dropdown to chose how many items you'd like to display in this section.
-Here you can also chose to Disable the section altogether if you don't want to use the section at all.
+Here you can also choose to Disable the section altogether if you don't want to use the section at all.

 These settings will control the display of content on your Product pages.

 Automatically send the client to the cart page after adding a product - does just what it says!
-When enabled, instead of displaying a success message when a customer adds a product to their cart, when they add a product they will taken directly to the cart page to proceed with checkout.
+When enabled, instead of displaying a success message when a customer adds a product to their cart, when they add a product they will be taken directly to the cart page to proceed with checkout.

 - Min purchase quantity